-An improved wireframe renderer draws just the silhouette edges and sharp edges.
+An improved wireframe renderer may accent the silhouette edges and sharp edges.
 This gives enough information to make the shape apparent but does not clutter the view with all the internal structure.
-This simple style is difficult or impossible without reconstructing the geometry so that silhouette edges can be computed.
+This simple style is difficult or impossible without reconstructing the geometry so that silhouette edges may be computed.